TL;DR β the best trade show lead capture apps by what your team actually needs

 You're 1β10 people.
 You go to 4β12 trade shows a year.
 You don't have a dedicated event marketing team and you're not running a 30-by-30 booth with a magician.
 You need a tool that works the second you sign up, costs nothing to try, and gives your reps something they actually want to use.

 My honest pick: Exporb if you care about depth of conversation context (and we built it for this exact persona).
 BoothIQ if your priority is automatic Salesforce/HubSpot sync and you'd rather not manage CSV exports.
 Lensmor if you want help before the show, figuring out who'll be there and automating outreach to book meetings.
+Backtrack if you want the conversation captured without trusting your rep to hit record.

 Persona 2: Mid-market exhibitor with a CRM